krishnateja2314/Club-Event-Managment-App/README.md

 - Then open a new terminal in Club Event Management App then use : `cd Backend`
 - Now run : `npm devStart`
 - This start the backend server
-- Now to the webpage http://localhost:5173/
+- Now go to the webpage http://localhost:5173/

+# Note
+- Backend database is taken care by the mogodb server.
+So this server maby be removed in future.